david-schaller/AsymmeTree/README.md

 <summary>Details and examples: (Click to expand)</summary>

 An edge (u, v) in a gene tree is a 'true' transfer edge if an HGT event happened on the path from u to v.
 In the simulated trees, this is indicated by the attribute `transferred` of `TreeNode` v which is set to `1`.
-An edge (u, v) in the gene tree is an **rs-**transfer edge (named after the relaxed scenario framework, Schaller et al. 2021) if the `color`s of u and v are incomparable in the corresponding species tree `S`.
+An edge (u, v) in the gene tree is an **rs-**transfer edge (named after the relaxed scenario framework, Schaller et al. 2021) if the `reconc`s of u and v are incomparable in the corresponding species tree `S`.
 True and rs-transfer edges may not be equivalent, e.g. when a transfer from branch A to B is followed by a transfer from B to A and this gene lineage does not survive in branch B.

     from asymmetree.hgt import true_transfer_edges, rs_transfer_edges